terra-money/docs/docs/validator/faq.md

 **No.** By delegating to a validator, users delegate staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
 This does not mean that the validator has custody of its delegators' Luna.

 ::: warning Note:
-It's not possible for a validator to run away with a delegator's funds.
+It is impossible for a validator to run away with a delegator's funds.
 :::

 Although delegated funds cannot be stolen by validators, delegators are still liable if a validator misbehaves.
 When this happens, a delegator's stake will be partially slashed in proportion to their relative stake.